Build Your Career with Construction NVQs

 - NVQ Level 2 Diploma in Building Maintenance Multi-Trade Repair & Refurbishment Operations

-Complete Your Construction NVQ Course While on the Job
+Complete Your Construction NVQ While on the Job

-Construction NVQ courses are designed to be completed while you’re working, so there’s no need to take time off.
-You’ll continue earning a wage while gaining a nationally recognised qualification that proves your competence in your role.
+Construction NVQs are designed to be completed while you’re working, so there’s no need to take time off.
+You’ll keep earning a wage while gaining a nationally recognised qualification that proves your competence in your role.

 NVQ Assessment Visits

-Your NVQ assessment will take place on-site and will be tailored to the level of qualification.
-Lower-level Construction NVQs focus on basic practical skills and can be assessed relatively quickly.
-Higher-level NVQs, such as those in site supervision or management, involve more in-depth evaluation.
+Your NVQ assessment takes place on-site and is tailored to the level of qualification.
+Lower-level NVQs focus on basic practical skills and can be assessed relatively quickly; higher-level NVQs in site supervision or management involve more in-depth evaluation.

 - Arranged visits with an approved assessor